 The opinions of those who don’t have to think about the quality or quantity of their media representation are automatically less relevant than the opinions of those who have.

-Furthermore, those same white guys do care about representation … when they perceive it as cutting them out of the picture.
+Worst of all, those same white guys do care about representation … when they perceive it as cutting them out of the picture.
 Just like the thinking behind a list of “examples,” gender bias has been around for so long it’s perceived to be the norm, yet when women argue for equality—actual, measurable equality—up pop the men who can’t see the death grip they’ve already got on everything for what it is, complaining that they’re being marginalized.
 One clear-cut example of this is that while the age-old idea stands that “women talk too much,” science shows otherwise: men consistently talk more than women in studies and even on TV programs, yet when women talk the same amount as men, men see the women as taking up more than their fair share of the discussion time.

 Again, it’s not “reverse sexism” to suggest that men are so omnipresent in a property that some of them could be written out, and the activation of that empty persecution complex tends to derail most online discourse.
 As mentioned in the previous point, one can only imagine the outrage if one were to suggest the next Transformers film were to focus solely on female characters, all from “marginalized” male fans.

 Above all, “I don’t care” isn’t a stance in the first place.
 Many women do care about how they’re being treated at the movies, and it’s selfish to try and argue that a lack of interest (especially one created by societal bias) is somehow equally valid.
 The 21st century has given birth to terms like “outrage culture” and “white knighting,” but those insults have been warped from legitimate criticisms of controversy-courting journalism and facetious or malicious camaraderie into easy ways to write off those who have the gall to care.